Preventing a fire

 If a fire starts the priority is to get everyone out and call 999.
 Don’t try to fight a fire yourself.

-• Choose an escape route.
-The best route is usually the normal way in and out of your home.
-Think of any difficulties you or the other people in your household may have and prepare for these.
+- think of any difficulties you or the other people in your household may have escaping and prepare for these.

-• Choose a second escape route as well and keep both these routes clear.
-Remember – if you live on a ground floor, a window could be used as an escape route.
+- choose a second escape route as well and keep both routes clear - remember – if you live on a ground floor, a window could be used as an escape route

 Fire safety measures